lowRISC/opentitan/hw/ip/otbn/doc/_index.md

 Loop and call stack pointers are reset.

-Host software cannot explicitly trigger an internal secure wipe; it is performed automatically at the end of an `EXECUTE` operation.
+Host software cannot explicitly trigger an internal secure wipe; it is performed automatically after reset and at the end of an `EXECUTE` operation.

 # Running applications on OTBN